-- 1.0 Purpose This procedure specifies the required elements for the preparation, and use of microcrystalline reagents with the polarized microscope. - Scope This procedure applies to all polarized light microscopy techniques used in the Drug Chemistry Section of the Raleigh location of the State Crime Laboratory.
+- 1.0 Purpose This procedure specifies the required elements for the preparation, and use of microcrystalline reagents with the polarized microscope. - Scope This procedure applies to all polarized light microscopy techniques used in the Drug Chemistry Sections of the State Crime Laboratory.